 All the definitions and results in this section hold in the formal case.

-We denote by $\astk{(\cdot)}$ the functor from the stack of algebras to that of linear stacks defined as follows (see~\cite{D'Agnolo-Polesello2011} for more details): for $\sha$ an algebra, $\astk\sha$ is the linear stack associated to the separated pre-stack
+We denote by $\astk{(\cdot)}$ the functor from the stack of algebras to that of linear stacks defined as follows (see~\cite[Section 2]{D'Agnolo-Polesello2011} for more details): if $\sha$ is an algebra, $\astk\sha$ is the linear stack associated to the separated pre-stack